 Remote selling means the sales rep must work from home, which makes it imperative for them to have:

 But, not with the cliched sell me this pen.
 It is old, everybody knows to work around it, and you want your sales rep to sell what your business is offering.
-Give them a practical task with real-world challenges.
+Give them a practical task with real-world challenges like sales calls.

-For example: There is a prospect who was referred by an existing customer who is in the top-tier plan.
+For example, there is a prospect who was referred by an existing customer who is in the top-tier plan.
 The new prospect is asking for a steep 50% discount with 3 feature requests that are not planned for until the next two quarters.
-How will you gain middle ground?
+How will you gain a middle ground?

 The motive of the question or task that you give should not be to conclude a sale.
 Instead, it must evaluate their negotiation skills.
 Negotiation is a skill to a sales rep as a sword is to a Samurai.